TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Ubiworx.md

 >Power Supply or Another USB Cable
 >Preinstall Ubilinux on the Intel Edison Board
 >Connect the Intel Edison WiFi to the internet
->Linux installed on your computers
+>Linux installed on your computer

 ## Ubilinux